webmaeistro/devz-docz/infrasec/terraform/atlantis.md

 # [Terraform](README.md) / Atlantis

-I're beginning to use Atlantis throughout projects at Martin's experience.
-There's more to come, but for now here are some helpful things to know.
+I're beginning to use Atlantis throughout projects at I. There's more to come, but for now here are some helpful things to know.

 ## Tips and gotchas